Seasons & Liturgical Uses

 - Lloyd: Kindle a light to lighten the darkness

-- Lloyd: The Linden tree
+- Lloyd: The linden tree

-- Lumsden: Come, thou redeemer of the earth
+- Lumsden: Come, thou Redeemer of the earth

 - Mason: Ave Maria